yegor256/xdsd/_drafts/2014-04-06-cost-of-loc.md

 However, I want to compare two projects I've recently taken participation in, and show some very interesting numbers.

-## Project #1: traditionally co-located
+## Project #1: Traditionally Co-located

-The first software project I was part of, was done by a traditionally co-located group of programmers.
+The first project I was part of, was done by a traditionally co-located group of programmers.
-There were about 20 of them (I'm not counting managers, analysts, product owners, SCRUM masters, etc.) The project is a web auctioning site, with pretty high traffic (over two million page views per day).
+There were about 20 of them (I'm not counting managers, analysts, product owners, SCRUM masters, etc.) The project was a web auctioning site, with pretty high traffic (over two million page views per day).

-{% picture http://img.xdsd.org/2014/04/brazil-crowded-office.jpg 600 Brazil (1985) by Terry Gilliam %}

 The code base size was about 200k lines, where 150k was PHP, 35k in JavaScript and the rest in CSS, XML, Ruby, and something else.
 I'm counting only non-empty and